Prostitution in the Philippines

 Prostitution in the Philippines is illegal, although somewhat tolerated, with law enforcement being rare with regards to sex workers.
 Penalties range up to life imprisonment for those involved in trafficking, which is covered by the Anti-Trafficking in Persons Act of 2003.
 Prostitution is available through bars, karaoke bars (also known as KTVs), massage parlors, brothels (also known as casa), street walkers, and escort services.

 The "Young Adult Fertility and Sexuality Study" conducted in 2002 by the University of the Philippines' Population Institute and Demographic Research and Development Foundation found that 19% of young males had paid for sex and 11% had received payment for sexual favors.

 In 2013, it was estimated that there were up to 500,000 prostitutes in the Philippines, from a population of roughly 97.5 million.
-Citing a 2005 study, Senator Pia S. Cayetano asserted in her “Anti-Prostitution Act” (Senate Bill No. 2341 s.2010), that the number of people being exploited in prostitution in the Philippines could be as high as 800,000.
+Citing a 2005 study, Senator Pia S. Cayetano asserted in her "Anti-Prostitution Act" (Senate Bill No. 2341 s.2010), that the number of people being exploited in prostitution in the Philippines could be as high as 800,000.
 The bill was reintroduced in 2013 as Senate Bill No. 3382, and in 2015 as Senate Bill No. 2621.

-Prostitution in various regions
+Japanese prostitutes (Karayuki-san) worked in the Philippines during US rule.

+During the Cold War, Japanese businessmen went on sex tourism with Filipino women, Thai women and South Korean women.

+History

+During the Spanish colonial period, most prostitutes in the Philippines were either working class Filipinas or migrant Japanese from Hong Kong.
+Prostitution increased due to the forms of gambling introduced by the Spanish, which they used to gain more wealth.
+Many of the prostitutes' clients were members of the Spanish elite, including priests, as well as Chinese migrants.
+In some instances members of the Spanish elite tried to stop the practice, but they failed due to corruption.
+By the last decades of Spanish rule, prostitution in the country had become widespread, and some Spanish governors protected and encouraged the system.
+During the Philippine Revolution, Filipino revolutionaries sought to reduce prostitution in the country.
+The native Filipino government introduced the first health clinics for prostitutes, and provided them with aid.
+However, this aid ended after the United States defeated the First Philippine Republic in the Philippine–American War.
+During the American Colonial Period, prostitution again became widespread, with some American officers being clients.
+The American Insular Government of the Philippine Islands encouraged the system, calling it a "military necessity", and even transported prostitutes from other areas such as Davao.
+After calls from locals and the American government in the US to abolish the system, the American officials stationed in the Philippines "reluctantly" ordered its closure.
+Prostitution nevertheless continued despite its "official" closure, and was known to reach a peak during every "Manila Carnival period".